chris-burgin/Gatehouse/README.md

 ## Key Features
 #### Multiple Users
-One of the key features of PIGARAGE is the ability to have multiple users with a varying level of control.
+One of the key features of Gatehouse is the ability to have multiple users with a varying level of control.
 Below are the different types of users available:
     - Admin User: Add, Remove and Edit users.
     - Normal User: Toggle the garage door.